microsoft/pxt-arcade/docs/static/gamejam/rules.md

 You will have 3 weeks to build and submit your games for the competition!
 For you procrastinators out there, we will accept games up until 11:59 PM PT on July 1st.

+## Gardening tips

+* Get started with our ["Collect the Clovers" tutorial](https://arcade.makecode.com/#tutorial:/tutorials/collect-the-clovers)!
+* When designing your game, keep in mind that Arcade is restricted to a 160x120 16-color screen and a 4 channel synthesizer for sound.
+* See [these instructions](https://arcade.makecode.com/developer/images) for information on importing images and color palettes into Arcade.
+* Check out the [developer documentation](https://arcade.makecode.com/developer) for more advanced tips to use in Arcade.

 ## Rules

 * Your game must relate to the jam theme.
 Someone playing your game should be able to see how it relates to the theme without extra explanation.